 Physicians (MD., D.O., DDS) educated outside of the US who are licensed to practice in the state in which the laboratory is located do not need to produce educational equivalencies.
 A valid state medical license is sufficient proof of academic achievement.

-Individuals educated outside of the US with a PhD may use board certification from an HHS approved board to demonstrate academic achievement in lieu of producing educational equivalencies.
-Currently approved boards are:
+Individuals educated outside of the US with a PhD must provide documentation of certification from an HHS approved board to demonstrate academic achievement and provide foreign education equivalences.
+Currently, the HHS approved boards are: